digital-asset/daml/daml-lf/spec/daml-lf-2.rst

   present according the builtin function ``EQUAL``, the associated value is replaced with the supplied value, otherwise the key/value is inserted in order according to the builtin function ``LESS`` applied on keys.
-This raises a runtime error if it the first argument is not a comparable value.
+This raises a runtime error if the first argument is not a comparable value.

   Formally the builtin function ``GENMAP_INSERT`` semantics is defined